Category: M.A.C. People

 Polly Akers, Chappie Chapman, and the Alfalfa Eta Society

 This is the story of two mischievous students at the Michigan Agricultural College, and a secret society that might never have existed.
-Among the many benefactors of Michigan State University, one of its more famous names is that of Forest H. Akers (1886–1966, M.A.C. w/’09).
+Among the many benefactors of Michigan State University, one of its more famous names is that of Forest Hammond Akers (1886–1966, M.A.C. w/’09).
 Akers, who worked as a salesman for Reo Motors before…

 -